gmundewadi/STARTER-lab09-cs16f22/README.md

 # Goals of this lab

 The goal of this programming assignment is to practice reading and storing data from input files.
-There are other extra credit opportunities for this particular assignment, which involve plotting using matplotlibcpp, and some other algorithmic operations such as filtering and smoothing.
-The only required portion of this programming assignment is reading and storing the data.
+You are required to parse the data from a csv file, filter the data, smooth the data and plot the data.

 We request that you DO NOT ask the staff to debug your code for you.
 They have been specifically instructed not to debug *for* you, but rather to *guide you* through the process of debugging your code yourselves.